 6. Launch a Cleaning Business

-As a one-man business, your only overhead costs would be cleaning supplies and transportation to and from each job.
+With this one-man business idea, your only overhead costs would be cleaning supplies and transportation to and from each job.
 As you expand your business, you can bring on employees to fit the needs of your growing client base.

-While earnings can vary depending on your market, the national average salary of cleaning business owners is $55,949, according to ZipRecruiter.
+While earnings can vary depending on your market, the national average salary of cleaning business owners is approximately $55,730, according to ZipRecruiter.

 7. Try Data Entry